CofferHub/nodejs-mvc-boilerplate/README.md

 * [Contact](#contact)

 ## General info
-The main purpose of the project was to create a NodeJS with a MVC Design Pattern.
+The main purpose of the project was to create a NodeJS template with a MVC Design Pattern.

 ## Screenshots
 ![Example screenshot](./img/screenshot.png)